 Following on from our initial market engagement over the past three years, the suppliers got their first chance to see the LLC digital register theory being put into working software.
 The discussions seemed to confirm our current approach, and I left with a general feeling that a collaborative way of working is to the benefit of both sides.

 We valued the time and effort put in by the suppliers to meet with us, and this meeting was just one of many where we have explored further collaboration and user research.
 The team also benefited from learning from their experiences with integrating with not only local authorities but also other government and private-sector services.

 The next steps are to share more with the supplier group, create an area to confirm the data models, create a safe place for integration testing, and form focus groups for key technical development areas such as security models and API specification.
 We see this group as a key user group for the success of our digital service.
 We will be focussing our User Researchers on this group as well as LLC Officers for our Alpha delivery, ensuring that their user needs are considered.

 By working closely with the software suppliers, we are confident that local authority staff will be able to focus on high-value tasks such as charge validation, and less on the administrative overheads of performing searches.
 This should result in high-quality automated search results.

 To show the extent of our discussions and to record a less formal note of the meeting, our User Centred Designer, Laura Criddle, trialled sketch-noting for the session – I’m envious of her artistic ability:

-I hope you’ve found this blog useful and if you’re interested in helping us build this service then please get in touch.
+I hope you’ve found this blog useful.
+If you’re interested in helping us to build this service, please get in touch.